victordomingos/NiceTelescopePlanner/README.md

 - [JPARSEC](http://conga.oan.es/~alonso/doku.php?id=jparsec), a comprehensive astronomy library written in Java, by Tomás Alonso Albi.

+- [LatLongToTimezone](https://github.com/drtimcooper/LatLongToTimezone), a latitude/longitude to timezone mapper, by Tim Cooper.

+- [Gson](https://github.com/google/gson), a serialization/deserialization library to convert Java Objects into JSON and back.

 - MySQL Java Connector

 - SwingX, a set of GUI components that extend Swing.

-- [Gson](https://github.com/google/gson), a serialization/deserialization library to convert Java Objects into JSON and back.
+The "Detect By IP" feature works by issuing a basic HTTP request to a JSON web API at http://ip-api.com.